Lionel Messi Posts Emotional Neymar Video Ahead of Barcelona Star's PSG Transfer

 Across the world, teams have brilliant players in the final third on the same pitch at the same time.
 However, it's tough to remember three men at the peak of their powers on such a similar wavelength as Messi, Neymar and Suarez were.

 There was a joy in their football, and the delight taken in helping each other get on the scoresheet was refreshing.
-They were successful, too, as Barcelona won the UEFA Champions League, two La Liga titles and three Copa del Reys in the three seasons they were all together.
+They were successful, too, as Barcelona won the UEFA Champions League, two La Liga titles and three Copas del Rey in the three seasons they were all together.

 Neymar's departure will leave a huge void.
 Not only was he a fine player in his own right, he helped bring the best from others, most notably his two fellow forwards.